Behind the scenes of Christmas at Hever Castle

 Every year the historic attraction tries to have one or two new things to improve the visitor experience.

-Marketing starts by the August bank holiday weekend and annual members can start booking in September with non members two weeks later.
+Marketing starts by the August bank holiday weekend and annual members can start booking in September with non members one week later.

 From the end of August there are monthly planning meetings.
 At the end of September visitor services, maintenance and retail have separate meetings to put together a more detailed time frame of actions needed.
 A calendar with a daily countdown from 1 October is put together.